D-Bits/COVID-Data-Engineering/README.md

 **Initializing the DB**

 Once you have Postgres added to `Connections`, you can then run the `build_db` DAG to create the database, along with the appropriate schemas and tables.

+## DAG Descriptions

+- `build_db`: To create the database, and tables for it.
+Run this before all other DAGs.
+- `update_states`: Update state-specific data for all U.S. states and territories.
+- `update_us_national`: Update nation-wide data for the United States.